delphidabbler/codesnip-faq/UsingCodeSnip.md

 **What personal information is stored by CodeSnip?**

+This depends on the version of CodeSnip being used.

+### CodeSnip version 4.16.0 and later

+No personal data is stored.

+### Earlier versions

 See the program's privacy statement for details.
 This can be displayed by starting CodeSnip and selecting the ***Help | Privacy Statement*** menu option.
-There's also a file called `Privacy.txt` installed with CodeSnip with identical content to the help file topic.
+There's also a file named `Privacy.txt` installed with CodeSnip that provides the same information.

-Different versions of CodeSnip may have different privacy statements.
+Different versions of the programs may have different privacy statements.

 ## FAQ 5

 **How do I get CodeSnip to use a proxy server to access the internet?**

-Start CodeSnip then do the following:
+This answer depends on which version of the program is being used.

+### CodeSnip version 4.16.0 and later

+CodeSnip does not access the internet directly so there is no need for a proxy server.

+> **Note:** The program does display some web links in your default web browser.
+In this case the browser's proxy server will be used.

+### Earlier versions

+These versions of CodeSnip do access the internet directly and support the use of a proxy server.
+To configure the proxy server do the following:

 * Select the ***Tools | Proxy Server*** menu option to display the ***Proxy Server Configuration*** dialogue box.
 * Tick the ***Use proxy server*** check box.